-W. M. Jordan Company is providing CM at Risk services for the new Owens House Residence Hall at Old Dominion University.
+W. M. Jordan Company provided CM at Risk services for the Hugo A. Owens House Residence Hall at Old Dominion University.

 Owens House is named after Dr. Hugo A. Owens, the first African American Rector of the University and a prominent civil rights activist and dentist in the community.